fossul/fossul/README.md

 # General
 Fossil is a container-native backup and recovery framework.
 It aims to provide an application consistent backup restore and recorvery for container-native applications and databases.
 It's goal is to provide enterprise backup and recovery capabilities enjoyed in traditional world, container-native, in order to increase adoption and make the migration from traditial to container that much easier.
 The challenge of backup, especially in the container-driven world is signifigant.
 Each application or database has it's own tools, methods and procedures.
-Applications are much more fluid, moving around and greater abstractions exist.
-In addition there is an enormous variation of application,storage vendors capabilities (for example snapshots that impact backup / restore).
+Applications are much more fluid, dynamic and provide greater abstractions.
+In addition there is an enormous variation of application and storage vendors capabilities (for example snapshots that impact backup / restore).

-Fossil addresses the challanges by building a module plugin based framework.
+Fossil addresses the challanges by building a modular plugin based framework.
 Backup and recovery is always the same process, the only thing that changes is the specific tools and proceadures.
 The fossil belief is that the backup/recovery process can be standardized or democratized using a dynamic plugin-driven workflow and framework.
-Welcome to Fossil where can not only imortalize your applications but their data as well!
+Welcome to Fossil where you can not only imortalize your applications but their data as well!

 In fossil there are three types of plugins storage, application and archive.